-According to the data provided by the Italian Environment Agency's annual report and subsequent elaboration by CIC, in 2017 n° 282 composting plants and n° 56 Anaerobic Digestion (integrated with composting) facilities were in operation recycling biowaste and other organic waste (sludge from waste-water treatment plants and other organic waste from agro-industries and others) produced in the Country, for an overall amount of 7.4 Mt of waste treated.
+According to the data provided by the Italian Environment Agency's annual report and subsequent elaboration by CIC, in 2018 n° 281 composting plants and n° 58 Anaerobic Digestion (integrated with composting) facilities were in operation recycling biowaste and other organic waste (sludge from waste-water treatment plants and other organic waste from agro-industries and others) produced in the Country, for an overall amount of 7.8 Mt of waste treated.
 The ten largest facilities exceed 100.000 tpy capacity each and together they can treat up to 2 Mtons or 25% of the total organic waste treated in Italy.

-The biowaste collected separately in Italian municipalities is still recycled mostly in composting facilities (52% of the total amounts treated) while 48% are delivered to AD- and composting plants; nevertheless, the AD option constantly increasing over the last decade and in 2017 the amount of food waste treated in the 56 AD plants currently in operation have largely exceeded the amount of food waste treated by the composting facilities.
+The biowaste collected separately in Italian municipalities is recycled in composting facilities (51% of the total amounts treated) while 49% are delivered to AD- and composting plants; hence, the AD option is constantly increasing over the last decade and in 2018 about 60% of the amount of food waste was treated in the 58 AD plants, that have largely exceeded the amount of food waste treated by the composting facilities.